bbauska/Coursera-Bootstrap/readme.md

 Once the zip file is downloaded, unzip the file to get contactus.html page.
 Then you can delete the zip file.
-Once you\'ve unzipped the file and get contactus.html page, you would notice that when you load this page in your browser using localhost:3000/contactus.html, then you would see that this page is already pre-formatted with some content.
+Once you&apos;ve unzipped the file and get contactus.html page, you would notice that when you load this page in your browser using localhost:3000/contactus.html, then you would see that this page is already pre-formatted with some content.